Healthdirect Free Australian health advice you can count on.

 Chronic skin conditions

 Many people with chronic skin conditions may find their symptoms worsen during summer.
-You should see your doctor if you have an ongoing skin problem that is worsened by heat and sunlight.
-People with these conditions may need to take special precautions.
-Examples of chronic skin conditions include:
+You should see your doctor if you have an ongoing skin problem that gets worse in heat and sunlight.
+Examples of chronic skin conditions are:

 Self-care and treatments

-Most summer skin rashes are not harmful and will disappear by themselves after a few days.
+Most summer skin rashes aren’t harmful and will disappear by themselves after a few days.
 Most rashes can be safely and effectively treated at home.
 Try one or more of these measures:

-• Wear light, loose-fitting soft clothes that don’t trap heat and moisture.
+• Wear light, loose-fitting, soft clothes that don’t trap heat and moisture, and cause less friction.
 Natural fabrics such as cotton are best.

 • Spend time in cool, air-conditioned or well-ventilated environments.
 Use a fan if necessary.